What Color Is Your Pee? This Urine Chart Explains What It Means

 You might notice that you felt thirsty an hour ago, but the feeling went away.
 By ignoring thirst, our brains can adjust with something called neural adaptation, similar to becoming nose blind.
 Another mechanism called prandial thirst is the urge that triggers a need for a glass of water when we start eating, which helps us get the liquid our bodies need for digestion.

 If you just don’t feel thirsty, ever, you have to create a habit — like making yourself drink a glass of water first thing when you wake up, one at lunch and another when you get home from work.
 Once you have a sip of water, this can usually trigger your thirst meter, and if you’re dehydrated, you’ll probably want to finish the whole glass.

 How to remember to drink water

-Staying hydrated can make a big difference in your physical and cognitive performance.
+What happens if you don’t drink enough water and stay hydrated?
+It can make a big difference in your physical and cognitive performance.
 When you’re hydrated, your body can operate optimally — you’ll have maximum strength and stamina for your workouts, and you’ll be on the top of your mental game as well.

 Here are tips for working more water into your life:

 - Grab a glass of water when you eat: You’re usually near the sink if you’re making food, and drinking water is key to digestion.

 - Set a regular “Drink Water” event on your calendar.